Vega in Options: Why Your Option Lost Money Despite Being Right

 IV Crush: The Vega Trap Investors Fall Into

-The classic Vega mistake: buying a call option before earnings because you're confident the stock will beat expectations.
+The classic Vega mistake — and the reason why your option lost money when the stock went up — is buying a call option before earnings because you're confident the stock will beat expectations.
 The stock goes up 5% — but your option loses value anyway.

 Here's what happened: IV was 80% before earnings (high uncertainty premium).
 After earnings (even with a positive surprise), IV collapses to 35%.
 Your Vega loss (-45 IV points × Vega) outweighed your Delta gain.

-This is IV crush — and it happens to virtually every option holder through earnings announcements.
+This is IV crush — and it explains how implied volatility affects option prices more powerfully than most beginners expect, happening to virtually every option holder through earnings announcements.
 See our detailed guide: IV Crush Explained.

 The Pre-Earnings Trap